ether/ep_pad_title/README.md

-Set a static pad title
+Set a static pad document.window title
 ============================
 As above.